 PRACTICAL SIGNAL PROCESSING

-A digital signal processing equipment is widely used by engineers and scientist in the ivestigation of environmental and engineeringproblems.
+A digital signal processing equipment is widely used by engineers and scientist in the investigation of environmental and engineering problems.
 The aim of this course is to provide a basic understanding of the techniques of signal processing with particular emphasis on the practical aspects of the subject.

-This short course will be covered; measurement and recording priciples, digital data acquisition, pre-processing techniques, analysis in the frequency, time and amplitude domains, fouries series, fourier transform and FFT, sources of error in practical spectral analysis, frequency response and coherence functions, correlation analysis and applications, practical problems asscociated with digital signal analysis.
+This customized training short course will be covered; measurement and recording principles, digital data acquisition, pre-processing techniques, analysis in the frequency, time and amplitude domains, Fourie’s series, Fourier transform and FFT, sources of error in practical spectral analysis, frequency response and coherence functions, correlation analysis and applications, practical problems associated with digital signal analysis.
 This short course also provide a practical demonstrations and workshop sessions and will be held each day to reinforce concept introduced in the classroom.